zsb8/Python_RE_ETL/README.md

 # RE_ETL
-use Match Regular Expressions to ETL
+Use Match Regular Expressions to ETL.
+Use Manulife funds info as a sample.